CYBERSECURE CODER (CSC) Training Course

 You will:

-- Eradicate weaknesses within the software.
+- Eliminate weaknesses within the software.

 - Incorporate standard safeguards to uphold user and data security.